ARTbio/startbio/docs/AnalyseGenomes_2022/Preparing_reference.md

 **==Your Cloud Galaxy is now ready for analyses with the other trainers==**

-## 3. Stop your ansible-galaxy instance
+## 3. Stop your bare-galaxy instance
-Since we are now at the end of our first work session, we are going to stop the VM instance.

 :warning: Indeed, keep in mind that a VM instance is charged by Google (on your coupon) when it is running.
 If you stop your instance, there is no more cost of computing (calculated in fonction of minutes of activity).